DBraun/TD-Faust/README.md

 * Assets Path: The directory containing your assets such as `.wav` files.
 * Compile: Compile the Faust code.
 * Reset: Clear the compiled code, if there is any.
-* Clear MIDI: Clear the MIDI notes (in case something went wrong).
+* Clear MIDI: Clear the MIDI notes (in case notes are stuck on).
 * Viewer COMP: The [Container COMP](https://docs.derivative.ca/Container_COMP) which will be used when `Compile` is pulsed.

 ### Python API